lynnlangit/learn-snowflakedb/5_Architectures/README.md

 # Architectures

-- SnowflakeDB data lifecycle (concepts)
+- SnowflakeDB data lifecycle (concepts) - ingest with partner Matillion - [link](https://resources.snowflake.com/architecture-patterns/snowflake-pattern-ingestion-ingestion-from-oracle-exadata-using-matillion)
 - Use SnowflakeDB for Data Warehousing
 - Use SnowflakeDB for Data Pipelines
 - Use SnowflakeDB for Data Lake (House)
-- SCENARIO: Design & build solutions with SnowflakeDb
+- SCENARIO: Design & build solutions with SnowflakeDB

 ## Links